-The suggested session plans and worksheet templates are based on working in a school for 2x2 hour sessions.
+The suggested session plans and worksheet templates are based on working in a school for 2x3 hour sessions including breaks.
 Please feel free to tailor the worksheets and session plans to your own requirements.
-For example, you may wish to remove the section on showing our emotions.
+For example, you may wish to remove the section on showing our emotions or drawing characters.
 A PowerPoint is included to help explain parts of the course to the students.